-Whichever side of the work you work the three-needle bind off from is the side where the seam will show, which sometimes you may want and sometimes you will not, so think about that before you get started.
+Whichever side of the work you work the three-needle bind off from is the side where the seam will show, which sometimes you may want and sometimes you will not so think about that before you get started.

-In order for the three-needle bind off to work, you have to have the same number of stitches on each of two double-pointed or circular needles.
+For the three-needle bind off to work, you have to have the same number of stitches on each of two double-pointed or circular needles.